 In a candidate short market such as this, it’s all the more important to hang onto your talent once you’ve hired them.
 This is no mean feat as there will be plenty of other businesses looking for their skills and experience.

 A recent survey by McAfee confirms this struggle for retention: Of 950 cybersecurity managers and professionals across the U.S., UK, Germany, France, Singapore, Australia, and Japan, 89% confirmed that they would leave their current role if a competitor came calling with the right incentive.

 Alongside paying them appropriately and offering attractive benefits, investing in workforce training programs is probably the next most influential factor in terms of retaining your talent.

 Upskilling is expensive for the individual to undertake on their own terms, so by pledging to their professional development and providing opportunities for them to improve their technical abilities over their career with you, you’re taking another long step towards keeping them on your team.

 Do you need help with cybersecurity recruiting?

 It is undoubtedly a challenging area for those looking to hire.
 That’s why expert insights and advice are all the more important.

 With cybersecurity recruitment experts in many of our locations across EMEA and APAC, we are a global recruitment agency which means we are able to connect hiring organisations with a global talent pool.

-Get in touch with us today, and we’ll figure out the best course of action for your hiring requirements.
+Contact our Tech & IT recruitment team today, and we’ll find the best course of action for your hiring requirements.